 Identification of a service casting with its provision may be considered imprecise, and that leads to contemplating inverse-provision as a kind of inverse operator for service casting.
 If inverse-provision denotes the abstraction from the phenomenon of the provision of a service to the abstraction consisting of its underlying service then one obtains the equation:

 XaaS = inverse-provision ((provision of X) as a service).

-This explanation of service casting would have the effect that it renders every service casting plausible, which is itself an implausible state of affairs, which for that reason I will not take it seriously.
+This explanation of service casting would imply that it renders every service casting plausible, which is itself an implausible state of affairs, and for that reason I will not take it seriously.